Nonsmooth Analysis and Optimization: Newton derivatives

 The function $D_N h_\gamma$ is now uniformly bounded (by $\frac1\gamma$) and can be approximated by the obvious pointwise limit of continuous functions.
 By \cref{thm:newton:super}, the superposition operator $H_\gamma:L^p(\Omega)\to L^2(\Omega)$ is therefore Newton differentiable for all $p>2$, and a possible Newton derivative is given by

 Assume now that $F$ is such that $\bar p = -\nabla F(\bar u) \in L^p(\Omega)$ for some $p>2$.
-(This is the case, e.g., if $F$ involves the solution operator to a partial differential equation as in \cref{ex:semismooth:controlconstraints}.)
-Then, the reduced regularized optimality condition
+(This is the case, e.g., if $F$ involves the solution operator to a partial differential equation.)
+Then the reduced regularized optimality condition

 is Newton differentiable by \cref{thm:newton:frechet,thm:newton:chain}, and we arrive at the semismooth Newton step